KushAg11code/KushAg11code/README.md

 - 👋 Hi, I’m @KushAg11code
-- 👀 I’m interested in working with web and data science tools
+- 👀 I’m interested in working with data,anylyzing it and extracting meaningful insights from it
-- 🌱 I’m currently learning Front End Development and crunching on data
+- 🌱 I’m currently learning Python libraries like Numoy,Pandas,seaborn and matplotlib, Power BI and crunching on SQL
-- 💞️ I’m looking to collaborate with the community who are interested in building web and who love to play with real-world data
+- 💞️ I’m looking to collaborate with the community who are interested in playing with real-world data and with a business perspective
 - 📫 How to reach me...Connect with me on LinkedIn: @linkedin.com/in/kushagra-agarwal-694b4122a and mail me on: kushagrakhasvi11@gmail.com
 - I will soon start uploading my work here.Stay tuned!!!
 <!---